 On April 20, 2021, Capitala Investment Advisors, LLC ("Capitala"), the Company's former investment adviser, entered into a definitive agreement (the "Definitive Agreement") with the Investment Adviser and Mount Logan Capital Inc. ("MLC"), both affiliates of BC Partners Advisors L.P. ("BC Partners") for U.S. regulatory purposes, whereby Mount Logan acquired certain assets related to Capitala's business of providing investment management services to the Company (the "Transaction"), through which the Investment Adviser became the Company's investment adviser pursuant to an investment advisory agreement (the "Investment Advisory Agreement") with the Company.
 At a special meeting of the Company's stockholders (the "Special Meeting") held on May 27, 2021, the Company's stockholders approved the Investment Advisory Agreement.
 The transactions contemplated by the Definitive Agreement closed on July 1, 2021 (the "Closing").
-Unless earlier terminated in accordance with its terms, the Investment Advisory Agreement will remain in effect from year to year if approved annually by the Board or by a majority of our outstanding voting securities, including, in either case, by a majority of our directors who are not "interest persons" as such term is defined in Section 2(a)(19) of the 1940 Act ("Independent Directors").
+Unless earlier terminated in accordance with its terms, the Investment Advisory Agreement will remain in effect from year to year if approved annually by the Board or by a majority of our directors who are not "interest persons" as such term is defined in Section 2(a)(19) of the 1940 Act ("Independent Directors").
 The Board most recently approved the renewal of the Investment Advisory Agreement at a meeting on May 9, 2023.